 Students are encouraged to "continue studying" for personal growth and it has no negative impact on their certificate.
 Certificates are issued based on the student's hard score only -- not the designations you see in reports.

 Students who choose to continue studying may see their score drop below 90 if they take a test and do not demonstrate mastery.
 They should not abandon their work on the study path if their score drops below 90.
-In that case, they would not get their certificate.
+They should continue testing until they have a 90 once again.